Nyanyan/Egaroucid/web_resources/en/console/index.md

 # Egaroucid for Console

 Operations differ depending on your OS.
 This software is for Windows and Linux.
-With MacOS, I don't sure you can run.